Marco Andretti: 2020

-2021
+IndyCar

-In January 2021, Andretti announced that he will "step away" from full-time IndyCar racing, though he will continue to work with the Andretti Autosport team in a testing and development role.
+In January 2021, Andretti announced that he would "step away" from full-time IndyCar racing, though he will continue to work with the Andretti Autosport team in a testing and development role.
 He placed 19th in the 2021 Indianapolis 500.
+He finished 22nd in the 2022 Indianapolis 500, 17th in the 2023 Indianapolis 500, 25th in the 2024 Indianapolis 500 and 29th in the 2025 Indianapolis 500.
+On October 29, 2025, Andretti would announce his retirement from motor racing and the Indianapolis 500.

 Sponsorship

-In February 2018 U.S. Concrete announced that they will be sponsoring Marco Andretti in six of the upcoming races including the Indianapolis 500 and the GP of Long Beach other sponsors include Verizon and PennGrade Motor Oil.
+In February 2018, U.S. Concrete announced that they would be sponsoring Andretti in six of the upcoming races including the Indianapolis 500 and the GP of Long Beach. other sponsors include Verizon and PennGrade Motor Oil.

+Andretti was partnered with KULR Technology Group as a driver and ambassador, and KULR served as a sponsor for his No. 98 entry in the Indianapolis 500 for 2022 and 2023.

+2024 and 2025 saw Andretti with primary sponsorship from Mapei, one of the world’s leading manufacturers of chemical products for the building industry.

 Formula One

 Honda Racing F1 tests

 Honda Racing F1 announced in December 2006 that Andretti would be presented with an opportunity to test their Formula One car, and on December 15, Andretti drove their Formula One car at Jerez in Spain.
 Honda sporting director Gil de Ferran commented that he had done a good job.
 Andretti said that he had greatly enjoyed the test but also told reporters that he wishes to enter Formula One only after he has won the Indianapolis 500.

 On February 7–8, 2007 Andretti participated in a second Honda Racing F1 test for two days in Jerez, Spain.
 As in the previous test, Andretti drove the team's 2006 Formula One car.
 His (unofficial) fastest lap of the day on February 7 was less than 1.5 seconds slower than Honda team driver Jenson Button's fastest time.
 His (unofficial) fastest time on February 8, in changeable conditions, was less than one second slower than that of the 2005 and 2006 Formula One World Drivers' Champion Fernando Alonso's fastest lap, although several seconds slower than Honda driver Rubens Barrichello.